 - After updating, tap Settings > Notifications and turn Allow Notifications on again for each app

 - Turn Airplane mode ON, then wait 20 seconds, and toggle it back Off.
-This turns off your iPhone’s cellular capabilities
+This feature turns off your iPhone’s cellular capabilities

 - Some users are finding that Disabling Notifications on their device is helping prevent the reboot/respring incidents.
 Also, change Show Previews to Never for now till the issue is fixed.

 - The second workaround that is being recommended by Support folks is to try Resetting All Settings on your iPhone.
 Tap on Settings > General > Reset > Reset All Settings.
 Please note that this action does not remove your data such as photos or music but it will reset all the various setting preferences and you will need to go in and redo them.
 You may want to take a screenshot of your common settings so that it is helpful later.